WrestleMania VII: Event

 The opening bout was a singles match pitting the Brooklyn Brawler against Koko B. Ware.
 Ware defeated the Brooklyn Brawler by pinfall.
 This was a dark match that did not air on the pay-per-view broadcast.

 The pay-per-view broadcast began with a performance of "America the Beautiful" by Willie Nelson.

 The second bout, and the first bout to air on the pay-per-view broadcast, was a tag team match pitting the Barbarian and Haku against the Rockers.
 In the end, Shawn Michaels hit Haku with a flying bodypress and pinned him for the three count.

 After that, Dino Bravo and the Texas Tornado faced off in the ring.
 In the end, The Texas Tornado won the bout by pinfall following a discus punch.

 Next, the British Bulldog took on the Warlord.
 In the end, The British Bulldog performed a running powerslam on Warlord to win the match.

 After that, the WWF Tag Team Champions were on the line with the Hart Foundation defended their titles against the Nasty Boys.
 In the end, Jerry Sags struck Jim Neidhart with a motorcycle helmet, enabling Brian Knobbs to pin him, earning The Nasty Boys their first tag team championship in WWF.

 Next, Jake Roberts and Rick Martel competed in a blindfold match.
 In the end, Roberts struck Martel with a DDT and pinned him, winning the match.

 After that, Jimmy Snuka faced off against The Undertaker.
 Although Snuka attempted to bring Undertaker off his feet, he was unable too.
 In the end, Snuka attempted a Springboard crossbody maneuver on Undertaker but Undertaker caught him and hit Snuka with Tombstone Piledriver for the victory.
 This marked the beginning of the Undertaker's streak.

-The Ultimate Warrior (left) versus Randy Savage (center) in a March 7, 1989 Superstars of Wrestling event.
-Savage would win this match but The Ultimate Warrior would go on to defeat Savage in WrestleMania VII's "retirement match".
+Ultimate Warrior (left) versus Randy Savage (center) in a March 7, 1989 Superstars of Wrestling event.
+Savage would win this match but Ultimate Warrior would go on to defeat Savage in WrestleMania VII's "retirement match".